Table of Contents

 Instructions:

 - Mix all ingredients into a sticky dough.
-No kneading required!
+No kneading is required!

 - Cover and let rise at room temperature for 12-18 hours.